 We believe that all children have an entitlement to a broad, balanced, challenging and appropriate curriculum.
+(See the curriculum for the whole year here.)

 We believe that all staff have a responsibility, collectively and individually, to provide teaching and learning of the highest quality and to meet the needs of all pupils.